oracle-livelabs/security/data-safe/mask-sensitive-data/mask-sensitive-data.md

     - Data such as `EMPLOYEE_ID`, `FIRST_NAME`, `LAST_NAME`, `EMAIL`, and `PHONE_NUMBER` are considered sensitive data and should be masked if shared for non-production use.

+8. Repeat steps 3 to 7 for the `LOCATIONS` table.

-8. Keep this browser tab open because you return to it later.
+9. Keep this browser tab open because you return to it later.
 Return to the browser tab for Oracle Data Safe.

 ## Task 3: Create a masking policy for your target database